BudgetForOpenSource/website/README.md

 ### Let's ask our companies to add open source to their budget!

 Sounds boring?
 It should be.
 Supporting open source projects we rely on should just be part of the cost of doing business for our companies.
 And as software engineers, we are in a unique and privileged position to make or shape many budget decisions, whether we're aware of it or not.
 "We need Slack to work."
-Poof! we're now paying for slack.
-"We'd like a training budget so we can learn and improve" Boom! training budgets are now standard.
+Poof!
+We're now paying for Slack.
+"We'd like a training budget so we can learn and improve".
+Boom!
+Training budgets are now standard.
 "We want healthy lunches".
-Voila! quinoa salads everywhere!
+Voila!
+Quinoa salads everywhere!

 Next, let's tell our companies that having a budget to support the open source projects that we (and our companies and products) rely on, is important to us and our jobs.
 Let's get them added to the budget.

-**Getting started**
+**Getting Started**

 * Ask your company for a budget of $100 per engineer, per year (just an idea, it could be anything, as long as it gets on the company budget, rather than being being a once-off.
 * Take that budget and give it to open source projects that save you time, money, or make your life better somehow.